Minority Floor Leader of the Senate of the Philippines

 The minority floor leader of the Senate of the Philippines (Lider ng Minorya ng Senado ng Pilipinas), or simply the Senate minority floor leader, is the leader elected by the political party or coalition of parties that are not part of the majority bloc in the Senate of the Philippines.
-The minority floor leader manages the business of the minority in the Senate, serving as its official leader in the body and fulfills the responsibilities of a floor leader.
-Traditionally, the leader of the minority is expected to defend their bloc's parliamentary rights, to criticize the policies and programs of the majority, and to use parliamentary tactics to defeat, pass, or amend legislation.
+The minority floor leader manages the business of the minority in the Senate, serving as its official leader in the body and fulfilling the responsibilities of a floor leader.
+Traditionally, the minority leader is expected to defend the bloc's parliamentary rights, criticize the policies and programs of the majority, and use parliamentary tactics to defeat, pass, or amend legislation.

-The current minority floor leader of the Senate is Alan Peter Cayetano.
+The position is currently held by Alan Peter Cayetano.

-The deputy minority leader assists the minority leader in his duties and assumes the latter's responsibilities when the minority leader is absent.
-Rodante Marcoleta and Joel Villanueva are the current deputy minority leaders of the 20th Congress.